 The Religious Tract Society started the Boy’s Own Paper in 1879.
 By 1893 publisher Alfred Harmsworth (Lord Northcliffe from 1903) was claiming his Comic Cuts was read by 2,500,000 people every week.
 The Marvel had the adventures of Jack, Sam and Pete (a Negro ventriloquist), which started a movement for stories of boy trios ‘in which a comic and faithful negro, Chinese or Eskimo was considered indispensable’.
 In the 1910s the Boys’ Friend had Dan, Bob and Darkey.

 The adventures took the lads all over the world, and in wars and rebellions.
 The French and Germans were seen as treacherous.
 New inventions threatened Britain – balloons, death-rays, toxic fog, artillery that destroyed cathedrals and parliament – and invasion (which also appeared in adult fiction).

 The school-boy adventures were, as George Orwell was to suggest, encouraging snobbishness and cheap patriotism.
 He noted the absence of sex and the habitual poking of fun at foreigners.
 Charles Hamilton (who used pen names including Frank Richards) had written for Magnet and Gem for thirty years, responded by telling Orwell that foreigners were funny – they lacked the British sense of humour.

 What impact did these ‘ethnic’ characters have on the youth of Britain, decade after decade?

 E. S. Turner, Boys will be Boys (London: Michael Joseph, 1948) was republished by Penguin in 1976 and used copies are available for less than £4 including postage.

-Anyone knowing of published research in this sphere is requested to send details – click on any image on any article and write your message, please.
+Anyone knowing of published research in this sphere is requested to send details – LEAVE ANY RESPONSE IN THE BOX AT THE FOOT OF THE PAGE.